moledoc/hl/README.md

 		- [x] ctrl+plus(or ctrl+equal for convenience)/ctrl+minus
 		- [x] ctrl+mouse-wheel
 		- [x] reset to default
-		- [ ] MAYBE: font resize keeps the same tokens in the window (as much as possible)
 	- [x] keyword based highlighting in GUI
 		- [x] multi-line strings are not properly handling newline chars
 	- [x] bounded horizontal/vertical scrolling